P7h/StormWordCount/README.md

 This application has been tested in:<br>

-+ Local mode on a CentOS virtual machine and even on Microsoft Windows 7 machine.
++ Local mode on a CentOS machine and even on Microsoft Windows 7 machine.
 + Cluster mode on a private cluster and also on Amazon EC2 environment of 4 machines and 5 machines respectively; with all the machines in private cluster running Ubuntu while EC2 environment machines were powered by CentOS.

 This application uses and complements Nathan Marz's [storm starter](https://github.com/nathanmarz/storm-starter) Project.